terminalwaltz/minichord/documentation/docs/assembly.md

 Before starting the soldering, it might be useful to identify the position of each component and do a dry run assembly.
 This will ensure you properly identify the position of each part and, in consequence, that you indeed have all the components of the BOM.

-## Parts preparation

-Some parts require a few modification before starting with the soldering.

-### Teensy preparation
+## Teensy preparation

-First, some small modifications need to be made to the Teensy 4.0 Board.
+Before soldering, some small modifications need to be made to the Teensy 4.0 Board.

 **The onboard led needs to be disabled**.
 This step is purely aesthetic so if you don't feel confortable doing that modification it is ok (it will simply give your minichord a soft orange glow).